Tropical Storm Ida

-HelpNJNow was designed to connect resources with up to date community needs in order to best respond to disasters by a partnership between New Jersey Voluntary Organizations Active in Disaster (NJVOAD), the New Jersey Office of Emergency Management (NJOEM) and the Governor’s Office of Volunteerism.
+HelpNJNow was designed to connect resources with up-to-date community needs to best respond to disasters through a partnership between New Jersey Voluntary Organizations Active in Disaster (NJVOAD), the New Jersey Office of Emergency Management (NJOEM), and the Governor’s Office of Volunteerism.
 Visit their website to learn how you can donate or volunteer.

 New Jersey's Office of Emergency Management hosts a website that provides the most current information about what our state is doing in response to any extreme weather event.
 You are encouraged to check the site often to stay abreast of current recommendations.